 Cats are affectionate, low maintenance, they keep themselves clean, and we can’t help but admire their fierce independence!
-That’s right, here at CocoTherapy we’re big cat fans – and we’ve seen first-hand how coconut oil can keep them happy and healthy.
+Our friends at CocoTherapy are big cat fans – and they’ve seen first-hand how coconut oil can keep cats happy and healthy.

-In this post, we’ll look at some of the fantastic ways coconut oil can benefit your cat’s health.
-We’ll also address a few concerns we’ve heard from cat owners about using coconut oil with their cats.
+CocoTherapy shared with us some of the fantastic ways coconut oil can benefit your cat’s health and addressed a few concerns they’ve heard from cat owners about using coconut oil with their cats.

 It Supports Your Cat’s Skin and Coat